Prestonsburg, Kentucky, bus crash: Aftermath

 The crash would become the impetus behind the formation of the Floyd County Emergency & Rescue Squad, founded by volunteers on April 27, 1958.
 To this day, the FCERS remains a 100% volunteer agency, and assists local police departments, volunteer fire departments, and EMS with auto extrication, search and rescue, fireground support, and EMS first response in addition to its original role as the primary water rescue agency for the area.

-The 27-person death toll is tied with the Carrollton bus disaster in 1988 for the third highest number of fatalities resulting from a bus crash.
+The 27-person death toll is tied with the Carrollton bus disaster in 1988 for the highest number of fatalities resulting from a school bus crash in Kentucky.
 Both happened in Kentucky and in each, the victims were all thought to have survived the initial collisions, but were unable to safely evacuate the school-type buses afterwards.
 After the 1988 crash, Kentucky changed its public school bus equipment requirements to require nine emergency exits.
 This is the highest number of emergency exits required on school buses by any state or Canadian province.